 Indian domestic flights

-Indian airplane snack options are also high calorie options like their US counterparts.
-I would avoid them completely and eat the wonderful hot, idli, dosa available at Dosa Express at the airport instead.
+Don’t eat snacks.
+Eat the wonderful hot, idli, dosa available at Dosa Express at the airport instead.
 When you have steaming hot dosas with 4 chutneys available as conveniently and at the same price as a factory manufactured cookie in a reusable tin can (which you will throw once you get home), why O why would you choose a cookie???

 What are your ideas for healthy eating while flying?
 Any favorite airline food?
 Post your thoughts below….

-Disclaimer: I am not a nutritionist/doctor.
-These are just common sense guidelines and do not apply to anyone with a health condition.
+Disclaimer: These are just common sense guidelines and do not apply to anyone with a health condition.
 If you have any health condition, follow your doctor’s advise on what you should eat and recommended food timings.